AEW WrestleDream lineup: The card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 -Christian Cage vs. Darby Allin in a best of three falls match for the TNT Championship

--MJF and Adam Cole vs. “The Righteous” Vincent and Dutch for the ROH Tag Team Titles
+-MJF vs. “The Righteous” Vincent and Dutch in a handicap match for the ROH Tag Team Titles

 -Kris Statlander vs. Julia Hart for the TBS Championship